-Chichen Itza is an ancient Mayan city located in the northern part of Mexico’s Yucatan Peninsula.
-The city is though to have been founded around the 6th century AD.
+Chichen Itza is an ancient Maya city located in the northern part of Mexico’s Yucatan Peninsula.
+The city is thought to have been founded around the 6th century AD.
 Nevertheless, it only rose to prominence several centuries later.
-Chichen Itza dominated the Yucatan Peninsula during the early part of the postclassic Mayan period, from about the 10th to 13th centuries AD.
+Chichen Itza dominated the Yucatan Peninsula during the early part of the postclassic Maya period, from about the 10th to 13th centuries AD.
 The supremacy of the city during this period is reflected by the great monuments that were constructed by its rulers.
 By the time the Spanish arrived in the 16th century, Chichen Itza had been largely left abandoned.
 Since the 19th century, the site has been explored and excavated by archaeologists.
 Apart from being an active archaeological site, Chichen Itza is one of the most popular tourist destinations in Mexico.

 Where does the name Chichen Itza come from?

 The name Chichen Itza comes from a combination of three separate Mayan words.
-Chi means “mouth” or “edge”, chen means “well,” and Itza is the name of the Mayan ethnic group that settled at the site.
+Chi means “mouth” or “edge”, chen means “well,” and Itza is the name of the Maya ethnic group that settled at the site.
 Therefore, the name of this ancient city may be said to mean “the mouth of the well of the Itzas.”
 The word Itza can also be translated to mean “magicians of the water”.
 This is because Itza itself is a combination of two words, itz, meaning “magic”, and a, meaning “water”.

-Chichen Itza is thought to have been founded during the 6th century AD, presumably by the Maya peoples who had occupied the Yucatan Peninsula since the preclassic period, which lasted from around 1500 BC to 300 AD.
+Chichen Itza is thought to have been founded during the 6th century AD, presumably by the Maya people who had occupied the Yucatan Peninsula since the preclassic period, which lasted from around 1500 BC to 300 AD.
 There is evidence that during the 10th century the city was invaded by foreigners.
 It was around this time that the Maya cities of the southern lowlands were collapsing.
 The identity of these invaders, however, is not entirely clear.
 Some scholars, for instance, believe the invaders were the Itza, whilst others believe that they were Maya who were influenced by the Toltecs of central Mexico, or even the Toltecs themselves.
 There is also a suggestion that the Itza came to occupy the site, though only two or three centuries after this initial invasion.

 Relief sculpture in the Great Ball Court at Chichen Itza showing sacrifice by decapitation. ( CC BY-SA 3.0 )